People’s Republic of Energy walking tour of Manchester’s energy history and future, with Carbon Co-op and Jam and Justice

 Download the report: "GM Energy Futures: Municipal Energy Scenarios Explored"

-The aim is to positively influence local policy makers.
+The aim was to positively influence local policy makers.
 We had a key focus on bringing the findings of the enquiry to Andy Burnham’s climate conference in Spring 2018 and sharing them with a wider public -- achieved in part through our GM Energy Futures report.

 The process was one of hands-on enquiry and open-minded dialogue.
 We agreed to challenge and be challenged, respect other view points and maybe even change our minds.
 Next to desk-based research we came together for a mapping workshop, a visit to a distribution company and a guided walk of the past and present of Manchester energy systems (repeated in 2019).
 And we collected local, national and international examples we can learn from and connect with and share.